stoimen/algorithms/README.md

 ## Book!

-The book is getting there ...[infographic's on github](https://github.com/stoimen/infographics)
+The book is getting there ...[infographic are on github](https://github.com/stoimen/infographics)

 ***